Lab #4: Design and Implementation of Kernel Essentials

 can still get full credit based on the time stamps on the relevant

-sure to identify both partners in the email.
+sure to identify both partners in the Learning Suite submission comments and in the document.
 We are compiling a

 database of bugs encountered to help future students, so describe the

 symptoms and the solution you devised.
-Your email should also include
+You should also include

 a report of the number of hours you spent on the lab, including coding